 *Note: Itinerary is subject to change*

-Program fees (which include airfare) are expected to be $2199.
-This includes all transportation, housing, activities, excursions, and most meals.
-Tuition will be billed separately.
+Program fees are expected to be $2,250.
+This includes all transportation (including airfare), housing, activities, excursions, and most meals.
+Students are responsible to purchase required travel insurance.
+Longwood tuition will be billed separately.

 The Office of International Affairs offers three scholarships:

 - Lancers Abroad Scholarship: up to $500 for short-term programs or $900 for semester programs